AScustomWorks/AS/README.md

 V 0.6.10 Added a base frequency switch to change from A (original and default) to C (to match the current VCV standard).

 ### TriLFO
 Fundamental LFO module.
-Mods:graphics, controls stripped to the basics but you get 3 LFOS on the same space.
+Mods: graphics, controls stripped to the basics but you get 3 LFOS on the same space.

 ### AtNuVrTr Dual attenuverter module
 Just like Befaco Attenuverter module but with added cv inputs to modulate both Attenueverter and Offset parameters.

-V 0.6.1: First relase of this module.
+V 0.6.1: First release of this module.

 ### Triggers REMOVED
 A couple of manual trigger buttons, one ON/OFF, one temporary, both with 4 trigger outputs, trigger volts knob going from 1 to 10 v output.